 Academic Breastfeeding Medicine Fellowship

-Breastfeeding medicine is an optional focus within the General Pediatrics Fellowship for individuals interested in health disparities and who would be spending time in the General Pediatrics Clinic.
+For pediatricians, pediatric residents, or researchers, breastfeeding medicine is an optional focus within the General Academic Pediatrics Fellowship.
+These individuals should demonstrate interest in pediatric health disparities and clinicians will spend time in the General Pediatrics Clinic.

 - Participate actively in clinical care, program innovation, policy development, and advocacy that addresses the needs of the underserved and minority children and families, with a specific focus on breastfeeding success